 Only the term is new; the approach is almost as old as commerce itself.
 In the past, for example, proprietors of a general store would naturally take a one-to-one approach, remembering details about each customer's preferences and characteristics and using that knowledge to provide better service.
 One-to-one marketing seeks to reinvest marketing with the personal touch absent from many modern business interactions.

-Another approach, customer segmentation, focuses on customizing marketing components for groups of customers rather than individuals.
+1:1 marketing is sometimes referred to as "a segment of one."
+(Customer segmentation, focuses on customizing marketing components for groups of customers rather than individuals.)